ilya-shevtsov/Kotlin-Navigation-Project/README.md

 <img src="README%20Images/secondfragemnt.jpg" width="400">

-That’s it, now build the project.
-If you click the button, it will take you to the second fragment if you click back arrow, it will take you back.
+That’s it!
+Now you have a project that uses the Navigation feature to switch between the fragments.
+If you click the button, it will take you to the second fragment and if you click "Back Arrow", it will take you back.